neruthes/pentex/docs/PenTeX.md

 PenTeX is made for you if you are familiar with Markdown but typesetting is not what you are particularly interested in.

+The source code of PenTeX is available on [GitHub](https://github.com/neruthes/pentex).